Benjiko99/Android-Sample/README.md

 Back-end
 --------
-The app is communicating with a static REST API at https://my-json-server.typicode.com/Benjiko99/Android-Sample/
+The app is communicating with a REST API at https://benjiko99-android-sample.builtwithdark.com/ built with the serverless Dark language/platform.

-The API returns what is defined in the [db.json](https://github.com/Benjiko99/Android-Sample/blob/master/db.json) file within this repository.

 License
 -------